-A stop-loss order is an order you place with your dealer that instructs them to exit your investment if the stock or CFD reaches a predetermined price.
-Stop-loss orders allow you to protect your trading account even when you are not in front of your computer - which is essential since it may be difficult to monitor your trade for every second of the trading day.
+A stop-loss order is an order you place that exits your trade if the currency pair reaches a specified price point.
+Stop-loss orders allow you to protect your trading account even when you are not in front of your computer-which is essential since it is physically impossible for you to watch your trades 24 hours per day.

-If you buy a stock or CFD you will place a stop-loss order somewhere below the current price to protect you in the event that the stock or CFD turns around and starts moving lower.
-If you sell a stock or CFD you will place a stop-loss order somewhere above the current price to protect you in the event the stock or CFD turns around and starts moving higher.
+If you buy a currency pair, you will place a stop-loss order somewhere below the current price to protect you in the event the currency pair turns around and starts moving lower.
+If you sell a currency pair, you will place a stop-loss order somewhere above the current price to protect you in the event the currency pair turns around and starts moving higher.

 Here's how it works.
-Imagine you buy 50 shares of General Electric (GE:xnys) at \$35.
-You notice that there is strong support approximately \$5 below this price level at \$30, and you conclude that if GE breaks below this level it will most likely continue to move even lower.
-Since you bought GE, and you will be losing money if it keeps moving lower, you decide you do not want to hold onto the trade if GE breaks below \$30.
-To protect your account you set a stop-loss order with your dealer at \$30 that tells your dealer to sell if GE touches the \$30 price level.
-If the price of GE drops to \$30 at any time during the trading day your dealer will automatically sell for you.
+Imagine you buy the EUR/USD at 1.4000.
+You notice that there is strong support approximately 50 pips below this price level at 1.3950, and you conclude that if the EUR/USD breaks below this level it will most likely continue to move lower.
+Since you bought the currency pair, and you will be losing money if it moves lower, you decide you do not want to hold onto the trade if the EUR/USD breaks below 1.3950.
+To protect your account, you set a stop-loss order at 1.3940 that exits the trade if the EUR/USD touches the 1.3940 price level.
+Whether it is in the middle of the night or it is the middle of the day, if the price of the EUR/USD drops to 1.3940, the trade will automatically be exited for you.

-Stop-loss orders provide safety and security when you are trading and they place a critical role in all of your money-management decisions.
-You should, therefore, never place a trade without one.
+Stop-loss orders provide safety and security when you are trading, and they place a critical role in all of your money-management decisions.
+You should never place a trade without one.